 Learn About the 9 Types

-1: THE REFORMER: This type is principled, idealistic, and disciplined, but can struggle with perfectionism
+1: THE REFORMER: This type is principled, idealistic, and disciplined, and can struggle with perfectionism

-2. THE HELPER: This type is nurturing, caring, generous, and interpersonally-oriented, but can struggle with people-pleasing and lack of self-care
+2. THE HELPER: This type is nurturing, caring, generous, and interpersonally-oriented, and can struggle with people-pleasing and lack of self-care

-3. THE ACHIEVER: This type is efficient, achievement-oriented, driven, and ambitious, but can struggle with overwork and lack of authenticity
+3. THE ACHIEVER: This type is efficient, achievement-oriented, driven, and ambitious, and can struggle with overwork and feeling authentic

-4. THE INDIVIDUALIST: This type is sensitive, emotional, often creative, and withdrawn, and can struggle with being tempermental and self-absorbed
+4. THE INDIVIDUALIST: This type is sensitive, emotional, and often creative, and can struggle with being tempermental and withdrawn

-5. THE INVESTIGATOR: This type is cerebral, perceptive, innovative, and often intelligent, but can struggle with being secretive, solitary, and lonely
+5. THE INVESTIGATOR: This type is cerebral, perceptive, innovative, and often intelligent, and can struggle with being secretive, solitary, and lonely

 6. THE LOYALIST: This type is committed, community-oriented, loyal, and cautious, and can struggle with anxiety and suspicion

-7. THE ENTHUSIAST: This type is often spontaneous, fun-loving, busy, and enthusiastic, but can struggle with feeling distracted and non-commital, and doesn't like feeling painful emotions
+7. THE ENTHUSIAST: This type is often spontaneous, fun-loving, busy, and enthusiastic, and can struggle with feeling distracted and non-commital, and doesn't like feeling painful emotions

 8. THE CHALLENGER: This type is powerful, confident, and protective, and can struggle with being confrontational and dominant

-9. THE PEACEMAKER: This type tends to be easygoing, agreeable, cooperative, and "goes with the flow," but can also be self-effacing, people-pleasing, and complacent
+9. THE PEACEMAKER: This type tends to be easygoing, agreeable, cooperative, and "goes with the flow," and can also be self-effacing, people-pleasing, and complacent

 How I Can Use It To Help You